Fact Sheet

 - You may experience minor side effects such as nausea, sore breasts, moodiness and/or spotting (a little bit of bleeding that is lighter than your period).
 These usually go away within the first 3 months of using the patch.

 - You may experience skin irritation on the spot that you wear your patch.
-Every time you change the patch, switch sides or apply it to a different site to avoid skin irritation.
+Every time you change the patch, switch sides or apply it to a different area to avoid skin irritation.

-- There is a rare risk of getting blood clots, or having a heart attack or stroke while using the patch.
+- There is a very small risk of getting blood clots, or having a heart attack or stroke while using the patch.
 Smoking, obesity, and other health conditions increase this risk.
 Speak to your clinician for more information.

-- Signs of a blood clot include: blurred or loss of vision, chest pain or difficulty breathing, migraine headaches, severe abdominal cramps, or severe pain in the leg.
-If you experience any of these symptoms, get medical attention right away.
+- Warning signs of a blood clot include: blurred or loss of vision, chest pain or difficulty breathing, severe unusual headaches, severe abdominal cramps, or severe pain in the leg.
+If you experience any of these symptoms, get medical help right away.

 Advantages of the patch